 Pre-Settlement Lawsuit Loans

-A significant number of litigation funding companies have formed, and they offer funding packages commonly described as a "lawsuit loan".
+A significant number of litigation funding companies have arisen, which offer funding packages commonly described as a "lawsuit loan".
 Ideally, this form of litigation funding will provide you with sufficient money to get to the conclusion of your case, when you finally receive your share of the ultimate verdict or settlement.
-However, this type of funding is normally the most expensive litigation financing option.

-If an injured person has a good credit history, it may be possible for them to obtain a personal loan at a reasonable rate of interest.
 A personal loan is an unsecured loan or line of credit, offered on account of the applicant's good credit history and possibly their relationship with the lending institution.
+If the injured person has a good credit history, it may be possible to obtain a personal loan at a reasonable rate of interest.

-When considering your need for litigation funding, you should consider whether you are getting all the benefits to which you may be entitled from other sources.
-For example:
+When considering your need for litigation funding, you should consider whether you are getting all the benefits to which you are entitled.
+For example,

-If you are disabled as a result of your injury you may be eligible for disability insurance benefits, including Social Security benefits.
+- If you are disabled as a result of your injury you may wish to apply for Social Security disability benefits.